k9chen/k9chen.github.io/_pages/translations.md

 layout: page
 title: Translations
 permalink: /misc/translations/
-description: Additional translated articles can be accessed by subscribing to the official《今日弗大 The Cavalier Daily》WeChat page.
+description: Additional translated articles can be accessed by subscribing to the official《今日弗大》WeChat page.
 nav: false
 nav_order: